-What would an Inclusive RBKC look like?
+What would an Inclusive Kensington and Chelsea look like?

-'Inclusivity' is, of course, a wide-ranging and all-encompassing concept.
+'Inclusion' is, of course, a wide-ranging and all-encompassing concept.
 For the purposes of this report the term 'inclusive' refers to environments, or services that are accessible to disabled people.
 It should be noted however, that disabled people are not a homogenous separate group with identical needs.
-When the principles of 'inclusion' are applied, the environment will also become accessible to other users excluded because of poor design or discriminatory attitudes.

-An inclusive environment cannot meet every single need, but by considering people's diversity, inclusive environments can break down barriers and will often achieve superior solutions benefiting everyone.
+An inclusive environment cannot meet every single need, but when the principles of 'inclusion' are applied, this can break down barriers and will often achieve superior soloutions benefiting everyone.